Small Business Banking

 - Franchise Agreements may be cancelled for non-compliance with the rules

 Entrepreneurship is a dream shared by many Canadians.
 If you’re just starting out, these business principles can put you on the path to success.

 Write a business plan.
 Developing a plan will organize your thoughts and provides direction.
-Our free Online Business Planner is a good place to start.

 Get advice.
 A TD Account Manager, Small Business will work with you to help find strategies to improve your bottom line.
 Connect with a Account Manager, Small Business

 Separate your business and personal finances.
 Opening a separate business chequing account and getting a business credit facility will help ensure you don’t mix up your personal and business finances.
 It also helps demonstrate to the Canada Revenue Agency that income and expenses are business related.
 See our Business Account options

 Keep good books.
 Tracking income and expenses, saving receipts, and paying bills and invoices on time will give your business a professional edge.